moj-analytical-services/user-guidance/source/documentation/information-governance.md

 If you are working with personal data you have a responsibility to ensure that you comply with the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.

+### What is personal data?

+Personal data includes information relating to a living individual who can be:

+*   directly identified from the information
+*   indirectly identified from the information in combination with other information

+Personal data could include information such as:

+*   names
+*   personal identifiers
+*   dates of birth
+*   addresses

+You can find detailed guidance from the ICO on determining what constitutes personal data [here](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/what-is-personal-data/).

 ### Principles of the GDPR

 The GDPR has seven key principles: